 A: Assuming you are a beneficiary of your mother’s estate, you will need to know if your mother’s estate owes money to the state.
 If there is a probate proceeding, you must notify the Attorney General’s Office within 30 days of your appointment as the estate’s executor.
 After you have provided notice, the Attorney General will file a claim with your mother’s estate.
-In cases where there is no probate estate, the Attorney General’s Office will send out letters to most, but probably not all, Medicaid recipients requesting information about what assets existed when the Medicaid recipient died.
+In cases where there is no probate estate, the Attorney General’s Office sends a letter to the Medicaid recipient's authorized representative.

 Q: What assets can the state recover?

 A: Up until 2005, the state could only try to recover from probate assets, but in House Bill 66, the definition of “estate” was expanded to include any property in which the Medicaid recipient had any interest at the time of death.
 This includes assets in a living trust, joint assets, transfer-on-death and payable-on-death assets, and life estates.